 As we age, we become more susceptible to disability.
 As a result, older Americans are having to face the high costs associated with assisted living facilities.
 Currently, the median monthly rate for an assisted living facility is $4,051.
 Residing in a nursing home is more than double that—$8,517.1 Finally, according to LongTermCare.gov, someone turning 65 today has a 70% chance of needing long term care down the road.2

 In the following post we will discuss the pros and cons of life insurance with long term care insurance hybrid policies.
-If you have any questions or would like to speak to a long term care life insurance agent here at TermLife2Go on the benefits of choosing a combination long term care life insurance policy, please just give us a call today.

 What is long term care insurance?